 Kitchen at W Hotel

-If you’re looking for the ultimate indulgent package, then the Bubbly Seafood Sunday Brunch at Kitchen is your spot.
-Spend a lazy afternoon sipping on free-flow Veuve Clicquot Yellow Label Champagne and feasting on an open-concept buffet of fresh seafood (including fresh oysters and prime quality Boston lobster), cold cuts, sushi, sashimi, sliders, roast beef, and melt-in-your-mouth desserts as you overlook the tranquil harbour.
-This modern and airy setting, with funky decor and stunning views, is highly popular among locals and those visiting the city, so get in there quick with your booking.
-The free-flow offer includes homemade Bloody Mary drinks, frozen strawberry margaritas, Royal Sangria, four types of shooters, beer, and wine.
+If you’re looking for the ultimate indulgent treat, then the Bubbly Seafood Sunday Brunch at Kitchen is your spot.
+Spend a lazy afternoon sipping on free-flow Veuve Clicquot Yellow Label Champagne and feasting on an open buffet of fresh seafood (including a fresh oyster station), cold cuts, sushi, sashimi, sliders, roast beef, prime quality Boston lobster, and melt-in-your-mouth desserts as you overlook the tranquil harbour.
+With its stylish decor, stunning views, and ambient live DJ set, this spacious setting is hugely popular among locals and expats alike.
+And while you’re there, be sure to try one of the delicious hand-crafted cocktails on offer – the spicy Bloody Mary will knock your socks off – as well as the champagne oyster shooter.

 Variety is the key at Clipper Lounge’s Sunday brunch, which invites you to dine on a selection of fancy hors d’oeuvres, seafood, noodles, sushi and sashimi, farmhouse cheeses, carvery, vegetables, and pastries, as you overlook the busy hotel lobby.
 With an omelette egg station, and cooking station serving up Vietnamese noodles, your only problem might be deciding what to eat first – or fitting it all in!
-With thirty desserts to choose from, just make sure you save some room at the end – and did we mention that free-flow Ruinart Champagne is included?
+With thirty desserts to choose from, just make sure you save some room at the end – and did we mention that you can enjoy free-flow Veuve Clicquot Ponsardin Brut or Veuve Clicquot Ponsardin Brut Rosé Champagne for an additional cost?
 Cheers to that!

 Harbourside at InterContinental